Abo-Soile/SOILE-Backend/docs/functions.rst

 Randomly shuffles the order of the stimuli.

 **shufflestimuli(stimulicount)**
-Creates a randomized suset of the stimuli containing the number specified in _stimulicount_.
+Creates a randomized subset of the stimuli containing the number specified in _stimulicount_.

+**emptystimuli()**
+Empties the stimuli list, and ends an interaction phase when the current iteration ends when called from inside an interaction phase.

 #######
 Display